Domain Trading Intelligence

 |---|---|---|---|

-| .com | 132,641 | 133,460 | 7d above 14d: second consecutive week of positive crossover |
+| .com | 132,641 | 133,460 | 7d above 14d, second consecutive week of positive crossover |

-| .org | 9,118 | 9,223 | 7d above 14d: fourth consecutive week of sustained momentum |
+| .org | 9,118 | 9,223 | 7d above 14d, fourth consecutive week of sustained momentum |

-| .net | 7,260 | 7,365 | 7d above 14d: reversal from last week’s cooling |
+| .net | 7,260 | 7,365 | 7d above 14d, reversal from the prior week’s cooling |

-| .xyz | 8,972 | 8,949 | 7d marginally below 14d: volatility persists after April 16 spike |
+| .xyz | 8,972 | 8,949 | 7d marginally below 14d, volatility persists after the April 16 spike |

 .com extended its recovery into a second week, with the 7-day moving average (133,460) holding above the 14-day (132,641).
 The weekly peak was April 14 at 152,098 registrations, with April 16 also strong at 150,830.
 The familiar weekend dip reappeared: April 18 fell to 99,477 and April 19 to 99,187, the first sub-100K days since March.